 However, there are some things to consider:

-• A visual translation editor doesn’t display JetEnging Listing Grid.
+- A visual translation editor doesn’t display JetEnging Listing Grid.
 It translates them well, but if you want to edit something manually, you have to go to the listing content.
 I totally understand why it’s like this: listing grid content doesn’t belong there, so it should be edited where it is.
 Just keep in mind that some language pairs have very different lengths of words; that’s why some words simply will not fit into containers.
 This is an example of an English-to-German translation, and it’s a famous fact that Germans love very long words, especially when it comes to terminology:

-• Some filters by JetSmartFilters will not work when they have to deal with Page reload, Mixed, and some new features with aliases.
+- Some filters by JetSmartFilters might not work when they have to deal with Page reload, Mixed, and some new features with aliases.
 But it’s common for any translation plugin simply because URLs are being changed.
 Moreover, each case with its custom fields and filter settings is quite unique; the only solution here is to test it on your particular site.
 So you can use a free trial period.

 FAQ